-To successfully install the 7880DEC-H264HD, you will require:
+To successfully install the 7880DEC-MP2HD-2:

-- 1. An unused IP address on the network or a DHCP server
+- 1. Unused IP address on the network or a DHCP server.

-- 2. An Evertz serial cable
+- 2. Evertz serial cable.

-- 3. VLPro Server IP address
+- 3. VLPro Server IP address.

 Before handling the card it is important to minimize the potential effects of static electricity.
 It is therefore recommended that an ESD strap be worn.
-Locate on a frame chassis three adjacent vacant slots.
-Unpack the 7880DEC-H264HD and separate the rear panel from the main card.
+Locate on a 7700 chassis three adjacent vacant slots.
+Unpack the 7880DEC-MP2HD-2 and separate the rear panel from the main card.
 Locate on the rear of the rack the three slots and remove the blanking panels.
 Insert the rear panel into the back of the chassis and secure using the six screws provided.

-Figure 2-2: 7700 Chassis and 7880DEC-H264HD Rear Panel
+Figure 2-2: 7700 Chassis and 7880DEC-MP2HD-2 Rear Panel

 Before inserting the front card, connect the serial cable to the board using the serial cable provided.
-Now insert the 7880DEC-H264HD card into the corresponding front slots ensuring the card lines up with the slot runners on the bottom and the top of the chassis.
+Now insert the 7880DEC-MP2HD-2 card into the corresponding front slots ensuring the card lines up with the slot runners on the bottom and the top of the chassis.
 Push the card into the slot ensuring that when it mates with the rear card that is has been firmly pushed into a seated position.
 This can be confirmed when the connectivity lights for the Ethernet port are illuminated.
 Do not connect any cables to the rear card (failure to do this could cause unwanted network issues) until the initial configuration has been completed.